k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 The task execution order of the related task's components is as follows:

-1. Run the LUs (from parent to child).
-Process all related entities on each LU before moving to its child LU.
+1. Runs the LUs (from parent to child).
+It processes all related entities on each LU before moving to the child LU's execution.
 Click for more information about the [execution order of the hierarchical LUs](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).

-2. Run the post-execution processes after the execution of the LUs ends.
+2. Runs the post-execution processes after the execution of the LUs ends.
 Post-execution processes are executed according to their [execution order](/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md#post-execution-processes-tab) as defined in the task's BE.

 The following diagram describes the main TDM Task Execution process:

 ![task execution job](images/tdmExcuteTask_job_flow.png)

 The execution is implemented in an asynchronous mode.
-The **tdmExecuteTask** job starts the execution on each LU or post-execution process and a separate **checkMigrateAndUpdateTDMDB** job checks and updates the execution status of each process.
+The **tdmExecuteTask** job starts the execution on each LU or post-execution process and a separate TDM job - **checkMigrateAndUpdateTDMDB** - checks and updates the execution status of each process.

 Both jobs must be executed in parallel.

 **Example:**

-1. Execute a task with **Customer** and **Billing LUs** and with a post-execution process that sends an email when the task execution ends.
+1. Execution of a task with **Customer** and **Billing LUs** and with a post-execution process that sends an email when the task execution ends.
 The Customer is the parent LU of Billing.
 2. Three records are created in the task_execution_list on this task; all have the same task_execution_id.
 3. The **tdmExecuteTask** job executes the Batch process on the **Customer LU**.
 4. The **checkMigrateAndUpdateTDMDB** job updates the status of **Customer LU** when the execution is completed.